Best Practices for Patent Number Search

 Patent Similarity Search

-The system will always automatically apply a priority date filter when performing a patent number search, as the system is assuming you are interested in assessing the patent’s validity.
+Previously the system would always apply a priority date filter when performing a patent number search as the system assumed that one was doing a Invalidity search.
+This is not the case anymore.

-If you wish to assess the state of the art surrounding a patent document, you can remove the priority date filter and set a custom date range based on publication or filing date.
+If you wish to assess the state of the art surrounding a patent document, you may decide to set a custom date range based on publication or filing date.
 Leaving the "to" field blank will ensure that all patent documents up to today’s date are considered in the results.

 Hence, the specific steps for a patent number search may vary depending on the type of search you are conducting.
 Whether you are performing validity assessment or seeking to gather patent intelligence on the scope covered in a single patent of interest, the patent number search is a versatile and powerful tool.